 Real estate vacancies in Royal Gardens / Glenmere are 5.3%, which is lower than one will find in 66.1% of American neighborhoods.
 Demand for real estate in Royal Gardens / Glenmere is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-One of the really interesting characteristics about the Royal Gardens / Glenmere neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+In addition, one of the really interesting characteristics about the Royal Gardens / Glenmere neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 1.9% of college-friendly places to live in the state of Colorado.
+For each of these reasons, the neighborhood is rated among the top 3.5% of college-friendly places to live in the state of Colorado.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for first-time home buyers.

 Did you know that the Royal Gardens / Glenmere neighborhood has more Romanian and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.2% of this neighborhood's residents have Romanian ancestry and 0.7% have Croatian ancestry.